Grooovy123/My-portfolio/index.md

 ## My skills

--Wide range of knowlege in python
+-Wide range of knowlege in python.
+-Range of knowledge in machine learning algorithms and modules.